-I only knew that Uncle Bob Martin has a blog just last year, 2016, (I think it was April) after a colleague posted a link of the blog post The Programmer’s Oath in out chat group at work.
+I only discovered that Uncle Bob Martin had a blog last year, in 2016, (I think it was April) after a colleague posted a link of the blog post The Programmer’s Oath in out chat group at work.

-I learned of the name Robert Martin from his book “Clean Code” which one of my co-workers made us read a few years ago.
-(I also read about his name and his books in John Sonmez’s blog and Scott Hanselman’s blog)
+I learned of the name Robert Martin from the book “Clean Code”, which one of my co-workers made us read a few years ago.
+(I have also read about his name and his books in John Sonmez’ blog and Scott Hanselman’s blog)

 “Clean Code” was a very good book.
 I learned a lot from it.